zxcvbnius/thanos/docs/components/rule.md

                                  DNS lookups.
 The port defaults to 9093 or the SRV record's value.
 The URL path is used as a prefix for the regular Alertmanager API path.
+      --alertmanagers.label-drop=ALERTMANAGERS.LABEL-DROP ...
+                                 Labels by name to drop before sending to alertmanager.
+This allows alert to be
+                                 deduplicated on replica label (repeated).
+                                 Similar Prometheus alert relabelling
       --alert.query-url=ALERT.QUERY-URL
                                  The external Thanos Query URL that would be set in all alerts 'Source' field